DoneJS StealJS jQuery++ FuncUnit DocumentJS

 person.age = 22;

-Say you wanted to know why onInfoChanged was called, so you inserted the debugger above.
-When the debugger was hit, you can enter logStack in the console to see the enqueued tasks that resulted in onInfoChanged being run:
+the debugger was hit, you can enter logStack in the console to see the enqueued tasks that resulted

 can.queues.logStack();

-The following video shows using logStack:
+The following video shows using logStack

 can.queues.log can be used to log when a task is enqueued and flushed.
 Often, you only want to log when tasks are run.
 This can be done with: